nilindra/JarCompare/README.md

 # JarCompare Notes

 ## What is JarCompare?
 JarCompare is a tool to compare 2 directories with JAR file content.
-This will analyze and list down the changed JAR files for their source / binarary compatibility.
+This will analyze and list down the changed JAR files for their source / binary compatibility.
 Additionally it will also list down the newly added and removed JAR(s).
 This tool internally uses https://lvc.github.io/japi-compliance-checker/

 ## How to build the image
 Go to DockerFile directory and type